National HIV Testing Day is June 27

 The CDC estimates there are 50,000 new cases of HIV each year in the United States.
 Almost one in seven people are unaware of their HIV status.
 For young people between the ages of 13-24 living with HIV, more than half are unaware of their status.
 Getting tested is the only way to know.

-County health departments provide testing services Monday-Friday.
-Other testing sites can be found at www.locator.aids.gov or text your zip code to KNOW IT (566948).
+County health departments provide testing services.
+Other testing sites can be found at www.locator.hiv.gov or text your zip code to KNOW IT (566948).
 There are also community-based organizations throughout the state which offer rapid HIV testing able to give results in about 20 minutes.
 Locations and dates are below.

-Health Outreach Prevention Education, Inc. (H.O.P.E.) will be accepting walk-ins, June 26, at the East 31st Street location from 9 a.m.-8 p.m.
-They will be at the Dennis R. Neil Equality Center, June 27, from 4-8 p.m.
+Health Outreach Prevention Education, Inc. (H.O.P.E.) will be offering free testing by walk-in, June 26-27, at the Dennis R. Neil Equality Center, from 4-8 p.m.

-Behaviors which place persons at risk for acquiring HIV include injecting drugs and sharing needles, men having sex with men, and persons having sex with someone whose sexual history is unknown.
+Activities which place persons at risk for acquiring HIV include injecting drugs and sharing needles, men who have sex with men, and having sex with someone whose sexual history is unknown.
 Among other risk reduction strategies, the OSDH encourages pre-exposure prophylaxis (PrEP) as a prevention option.
 PrEP is a once-a-day pill for people who are HIV-negative, but who are at risk of contracting HIV.
 According to the CDC, PrEP has been shown to reduce the risk of contracting HIV by more than 90 percent.

 For services at a county health department, contact the nearest site for clinic hours and appointments.
 For more information about HIV, please contact the OSDH HIV/STD Service at (405) 271-4636 or visit https://hivstd.health.ok.gov.